 In April 2009, the Higher Learning Commission introduced the Open Pathway as a proposed new model for accreditation with the goal of creating more value for institutions, reducing the burden of repetitive data and reporting, and enhancing rigor in ways that testify to the quality of higher education.

 In 2010 IECC had the honor of being one of the few invited to participate as a "pioneer institution" in the new Open Pathway Demonstration Project.
-IECC has assisted with testing and refining the Open Pathway Assurance Process and we are excited to have this unique opportunity to transform the Commission's Academy into an accrediting pathway focused on what and how well students learn.
+IECC assisted with testing and refining the Open Pathway Assurance Process and were excited to have this unique opportunity to transform the Commission's Academy into an accrediting pathway focused on what and how well students learn.

 The new Open Pathway model of accreditation involves two major components: